Omaroid/Covid-19-API/README.md

 # COVID-19 API

 > This is a fast (< 200ms) and basic API for tracking development of the new coronavirus (2019-nCoV).
 It's written in Python using 🍼 Flask and also contains historical data 📈.
-I've also programmed a skeduler on the app to refresh the data every 10 minutes.
+I've also programmed a scheduler on the app to refresh the data every 10 minutes.

 ## Endpoints